EFL Championship: Attendances

 The EFL Championship is the second most-watched second-tier domestic sports league in the World, behind the German 2.
-Bundesliga (20,372), with an average of 18,585 spectators per game in the 2019–20 season.
-The EFL Championship was the seventh most-watched domestic football league in Europe in 2019-20, behind the Premier League, Bundesliga (1 and 2), La Liga, Serie A and Ligue 1.
-In the 2016–17 season, the EFL Championship was the third most watched domestic league in Europe, behind the Premier League and the 1.
-Bundesliga.
+Bundesliga (29,081), with an average of 23,048 spectators per game in the 2023–24 season.
+The Championship is the fifth most watched league in Europe.

-The highest average league attendance was in 2017–18 season, when 11.3 million fans attended Championship matches, at an average of 20,489 per game.
+The highest average league attendance was in 2023–24 season, when 12.7 million fans attended Championship matches, at an average of 23,048 per game.
 The lowest average league attendance came in the 2013–14 season, when 9.1 million spectators watched at an average of 16,605 per game.
 The highest seasonal average for a club was 51,106 for Newcastle United in the 2016–17 season.

 Historic performance

-Since the restructuring into the Championship in 2004, 56 teams have spent at least one season in the division, including 13 of the 20 teams in the 2022–23 Premier League.
-Cardiff City and Derby County have both spent the longest in the league with 17 seasons each.
+Since the restructuring into the Championship in 2004, 57 teams have spent at least one season in the division, including 13 of the 20 teams in the 2025–26 Premier League.
+Cardiff City have spent the longest in the league with 19 seasons.
 The 15-season spell for Ipswich Town between 2004 and 2019 is the longest consecutive spell of any team in the division.
-The team with the current longest tenure is Birmingham City, which has been a Championship team for eleven consecutive seasons.
+The teams with the current longest tenure are Bristol City, Preston North End and Queens Park Rangers, who will each have their eleventh consecutive season as a Championship team in the 2025–26 season.
 Norwich City has had six separate spells in the Championship; the most of any team.
-There have been 13 different winners of the EFL Championship, with five teams (Newcastle United, Sunderland, Wolverhampton Wanderers, Reading and Norwich City) having won it twice.
+There have been 13 different winners of the EFL Championship, with eight teams (Burnley, Leeds United, Leicester City, Newcastle United, Norwich City, Reading, Sunderland and Wolverhampton Wanderers) having won it twice.

-Norwich City has been promoted out of the Championship on four occasions, with five teams (Burnley, Fulham, Hull City, Watford, West Brom) having been promoted on three occasions.
-Rotherham United has been relegated from the Championship on four occasions, with three teams (Barnsley, Charlton Athletic and Wigan Athletic) having been relegated on three occasions.
+Burnley and Norwich City have been promoted out of the Championship on four occasions, with five teams (Fulham, Hull City, Sheffield United, Watford, West Brom) having been promoted on three occasions.
+Rotherham United have been relegated from the Championship the most times on five occasions, with Wigan Athletic having been relegated the second-most times on four occasions and two teams (Barnsley and Charlton Athletic) having been relegated on three occasions.
 14 teams have been both promoted out of and relegated from the Championship.